Board of Directors

 Tessa Peters, Board Co-Chair

-Tessa Peters de Graff is a Seed Matters graduate fellow at the University of Wisconsin-Madison in the plant breeding and plant genetics program.
-The goal of her PhD research is to produce sweet corn varieties for organic producers in the Upper Midwest through participatory plant breeding methods.
-She will graduate in May 2018 and join the staff of the Organic Seed Alliance as the Intermountain West Research and Education Associate.
+Tessa Peters de Graff is the Commercialization Manager at The Land Institute working with perennial grains, including Kernza™ .
+She has a PhD from the University of Wisconsin-Madison in the plant breeding and plant genetics program.
 Tessa also served on the organizing committee for the 2013 SOSS in Mount Vernon, WA.
-She also likes backpacking, reading, snowshoeing, and bicycling.
+She lives in Montana and likes backpacking, reading, snowshoeing, and bicycling.

 Lindsay Wyatt, Board Secretary